hmrc/nonrep-generate-pdf/README.md

 | Unauthorised | 401   |  Unauthorised request - invalid X-API-Key |

 #### Ping <a name="ping"></a>
+This endpoint can be used as a lightweight health check for the availability of the service
 ```
 GET /generate-pdf/ping
 ```
+Returns "pong"

 ### License